Even as the CFC raises less, data suggests that promotion still helps many charities in the CFC

 Another way we often see the impact of CFC-focused promotion is by comparing similar charities, one that has been in our guides and other options for several years, one that dropped out.

-- One example: the NARAL ProChoice Foundation and the National Abortion Fund.
+- One example: the NARAL ProChoice Foundation and the National Abortion Federation.

 The NARAL Foundation has been part of our guides and Military Insert for many years.
-The National Abortion Fund dropped out in 2011 and hasn’t returned.
-In 2011, the NARAL Foundation raised slightly more money in the CFC ($8,000) than did the National Abortion Fund.
+The National Abortion Federation dropped out in 2011 and hasn’t returned.
+In 2011, the NARAL Foundation raised slightly more money in the CFC ($8,000) than did the National Abortion Federation.
 But between 2011 and 2016, the NARAL Foundation ranking went from #402 to #140.
-In contrast, the National Abortion Fund’s ranking went down, from #439 to #461.
+In contrast, the National Abortion Federation’s ranking went down, from #439 to #461.
 The difference between being #461 and #140: more than $69,000.

 - CFC data for two large, faith-based, international charities shows a similar impact over time.

-Another faith-based, international charity that’s also continued to use our guides and other options, Samaritan’s Purse, has had a similar trajectory, rising from #17 in 2010 to #11 in 2016.
+Another faith-based, international charity that’s also continued to use our guides and other options, Samaritan’s Purse, has had a similar trajectory, rising from #17 in 2010 to #8 by 2018, which is where it ranked in 2019 and 2020 as well.

 - Another example involves five CFC charities that have “Bible” in their names.